-- 1) Press and hold the R pushbutton. - 2) While the R pushbutton is pressed, press the L pushbutton three times.
+- 1) Press and hold the 'R' pushbutton. - 2) While the 'R' pushbutton is pressed, press the 'L' pushbutton three times.

-The pushbuttons are now locked and the display only shows and status information (elapsed time and remaining battery capacity).
+The pushbuttons are now locked and the display only shows \square and status information (elapsed time and remaining battery capacity).
 This removes the temptation to shout into the microphone, as it has no visual effect.

-Please note:If during a measurement run, the remaining battery or memory capacity falls below 2 hours, the red LED will flash and $\hat{\underline{\Lambda}}$ will be displayed.
+Note: If during a measurement run, the remaining battery or memory capacity falls below 2 hours, the red LED will flash and \bigwedge will be displayed.